-PHAs must adopt smoke-free policies, which must be implemented HUD required to be implemented no later than July 30, 2018.
+PHAs must adopt smoke-free policies, which HUD required to be implemented no later than July 30, 2018.
 The policy is attached as Exhibit 8-1.

 PHAs must include in the ACOP residential minimum heating standards policies [Notice PIH 2018-19].
 The policy is included in Part I of this chapter.